 Product teams optimize for growth.
 Platform teams optimize for stability.
 Finance optimizes for efficiency.
 AI increases the execution power available to all of them at once — and when those feedback loops conflict, each locally rational decision produces system-level disorder.

-Systems thinking literature frames this correctly: organizations constantly balance reinforcing loops (growth) and balancing loops (stability).
+Systems thinking literature (Meadows, 2008) frames this correctly: organizations constantly balance reinforcing loops (growth) and balancing loops (stability).
 AI accelerates both the intended work and the tension between them.
 Without an explicit operating model, that tension resolves into entropy.

 3. Delayed Feedback Hides Risk